splitTh3byte/Mac-Changer-Py/README.md

-  This script help the user to change the MAC Address!
+  This script helps the user to change the MAC Address!